Reviews you can trust.See why.

 We rely on slotted spoons to remove and drain small or delicate foods from boiling water, hot oil, or sauce.
-To find the best model, we rounded up eight dishwasher-safe nylon, silicone, and stainless-steel spoons, and used them to fish out green peas, poached eggs, meatballs, and jumbo shrimp from liquids in different kinds of cookware.
+To find the best model, we rounded up an assortment of eight dishwasher-safe nylon, silicone, and stainless-steel spoons, and used them in different kinds of cookware to fish green peas and poached eggs out of simmering water, meatballs from tomato sauce, and jumbo shrimp from garlic-butter sauce.

 Drainage was not an issue; despite different perforation areas, sizes, and configurations, all the spoons filtered out water, oil, and sauce equally well.
-While we generally preferred spoons that held more food, the depth and shape of their bowls mattered more than capacity.
+While we generally preferred spoons that held more food, it was possible for a spoon to be too big.
+One spoon had an extra-long bowl, and its nose bumped against the inside of pots and skillets as we tried to delicately scoop up food.
+For the most part, however, the depth and shape of their bowls mattered more than capacity.
 Shallow bowls slid under food more easily than spoons with deep bowls, and broad bowls held large, irregular foods like jumbo shrimp more securely.